 When starting a new task, children need to watch you and help you.
 You can work side by side, simply explaining the task.
 Kids will want you right there for direction and moral support.
 Soon it will shift from them helping you, to you providing a little help to them.

-You may reach a stage when the child not only does the job, but also does it with no reminding.
-It’s important to remember it takes years—not days or weeks for a child to move from helping you with a task to doing it alone without any reminding.
+You may reach a stage when the child not only does the job but also does it with no reminding.
+It’s important to remember it takes years not days or weeks for a child to move from helping you with a task to being able to do it alone without any reminding.

 How many chores should kids be doing?
 That depends on their age and interests.
 Keep in mind that many kids are also busy doing schoolwork and extra-curricular activities as well.
 You are looking for a balance between all of their activities.

 Check out these links for more information about chores for kids: